-Binh Pho is a critically acclaimed artist, known for an expansive approach to work in wood and glass that includes painting and a unique exploration of positive and negative space.
-The works feature a highly personal iconography, with imagery that relates to Asian culture and the natural world.
-The story of his journey from an idyllic childhood in Vietnam, the rise of Communism and his escape to the United States in shared in the book River of Destiny: The Life and Work of Binh Pho, published in 2006, in conjunction with a retrospective of his work at the Long Beach Museum of Art.
+Binh Pho (1955 - 2017) was a critically acclaimed artist, known for an expansive approach to work in wood and glass that included painting and a unique exploration of positive and negative space.
+His works featured a highly personal iconography, with imagery that relates to Asian culture and the natural world.
+The story of his journey from an idyllic childhood in Vietnam to the rise of Communism and his escape to the United States was shared in the book River of Destiny: The Life and Work of Binh Pho, published in 2006 in conjunction with a retrospective of his work at the Long Beach Museum of Art.
 In 2013, Binh Pho collaborated with Kevin Wallace on the new project, Shadow of The Turning, which focused on art, philosophy and storytelling.
 An entirely fictional story, the book blended the mythic worlds of fairy tale, fantasy, romance and adventure, creating a bridge between literature, art world approaches to concept and narrative, and craft traditions.
 The story was illustrated using an exciting new body of work by Binh Pho, which combined woodturning, sculpture, painting and art glass.